Reviewed by: Jennifer

 Lattissima Plus Milk Container

 Part of the Lattissima Plus’s charm is its frothing capability – carried out with the milk container which has the added bonus of being storable in the fridge if you have unused milk.
 All the parts of the container are easily detachable to be periodically washed and are dishwasher safe (top rack preferable) too.

-The opening also doubles as a location for the descaling pipe tool -when this tool is not in use it can be stored in a hidden compartment in the front of the unit – another unique feature.
+This opening also doubles as a location to attach the descaling spout tool when the time comes to perform this important duty.
+When this tool is not in use, it can be stored in a hidden compartment in the front of the unit – another unique feature.

-The container has a “clean” function in the form of a button that you push in order to purge any residue from it after beverage preparation.
+The container has a “Clean” function in the form of a button on top that you push in order to purge any residue from it after beverage preparation.
 This is a great feature as icky milk residue stuck in a small hard to reach area is no picnic to deal with…one quick blast with the button and you’re all set.